We are absolutely delighted to have won

 To create and co-ordinate designs and implementation strategies, at all scales from masterplan to details of buildings and outdoor spaces, that support the health and well-being of their current users whilst maintaining the capacity of ecosystem services to support future generations.

-We are an innovative urban design and architectural practice committed to developing and promoting a systemic approach to design; in particular through developing a common language for co-ordinating the ideas of client and stakeholders, diverse professional disciplines, and for involving local knowledge in design.
+We are an innovative urban design and architectural practice based in London committed to developing and promoting a systemic approach to design; in particular through developing a common language for co-ordinating the ideas of client and stakeholders, diverse professional disciplines, and for involving local knowledge in design.

 Joined up thinking